khuranasiddeshwar-cyber/road-accident-analysis/README.md

 | Serious Casualties | 18.8K |
 | Slight Casualties | 124.1K |

-The Power BI dashboard also shows year-over-year percentage changes for the key casualty and accident metrics.
+The Power BI dashboard also shows year-over-year percentage changes for the key accident and casualty metrics.

 ## SQL Analysis

-SQL Server was used to validate the figures presented in the dashboards and perform analytical queries.
+SQL Server was used to validate figures presented in the dashboards and perform analytical queries.

 The SQL analysis includes: